comychitz/lyricsDisplayer/README.md

 ## Notes
 * There will be a directory created '/etc/lyrics', where you can place lyric files to show on the screen.
 The name of the files must follow the format "Artist Name-Song Name.txt".
 Contents are the lyrics, line-separated.
 It will be centered when put on the screen.
 * When running debug mode, the lyrics file directory is /tmp/lyrics/
+* The format of the lyrics file is simple plain text files with no indentation or formatting (it is centered when placed on the screen).
+Feel free to adjust line lengths as it isn't smart enough to self-adjust long lines (yet).